 Your code will look like this.

-What will crossdomaintracking.js will do?
+What will crossdomaintracking.js do?

-It will automatically identify all external multiple domains from a given page i.e. if you are on page of xyz.com and links of subdomain.xyz.com and abc.com would be appended with _getLinkerURL function of ga.js and it will append cookie information such as
+It will automatically identify all external multiple domains from a given page i.e. if you are on the page xyz.com and links of subdomain.xyz.com and abc.com would be appended with _getLinkerURL function of ga.js and it will append cookie information such as

-Script needs to be pasted through all pages of your website, where you want to track external links and mail to links.
+The script needs to be pasted through all pages of your website, where you want to track external links and mail to links.